peterdurham/code-boost/content/blog/20-03-06-scss-setup/index.md

 ### Additional Components

 In this example, we also setup `nav.scss` and `footer.scss` files.
 Use these files (and syntax) to add feature-specific stylesheets as you create them.
 By separating as many core functionalities as possible, SCSS manages to simplify setting up and maintaining styles.

+&nbsp;

+These are some of the basic techniques and setup for setting up SCSS in your projects.